E-commerce

 In brief

-• Start with the formula: what exactly are you comparing?
+• Start with the formula: what are you exactly comparing?

 • Segment: device, source, country, customer type.